 Squid typically has a firm, chewy texture and a creamy flavor, making it a high-quality addition to fancy dinners.
 Calamari is one of the most famous fried dishes associated with squid.
 It is often ordered as a starter or appetizer, followed by a seafood feast.

 Served with cocktail sauce and lemon, squid has a comparatively sweeter taste.
-It also is a common ingredient for seafood salad and pasta and is eaten with cheese, vegetables, and herbs when served as a stand-alone dish.
+It also is a common ingredient for seafood salad and pasta and is eaten with cheese, vegetables, and herbs.

 Fried squid is a popular choice in seafood restaurants.
 In Australia, New Zealand, and South Africa, squid is traded in fish and chip shops and consumed with tartar sauce in Armenia, Lebanon, and Syria.
 Besides this, it is consumed raw in Korea, China, and many Southeast Asian cuisines.
 It may be very spicy in noodles, rice, and stir-fries.
 Japanese dishes such as sashimi, sushi, and tempura also love using squid.